Darius20271/SpotifyConvertor/README.md

 python Finder.py
 ```

+Or download the release version and run the 'Finder.exe'

 ## Clean Up:

 After the conversion process is complete, make sure to delete the WEBM files as they occupy significant storage space.